Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Richmond Park

-Tip: It’s huge, wear comfortable shoes and allow more time than you think.
+Tip: Richmond Park is huge, so wear comfortable shoes and allow more time than you think.

 Holland Park & Kyoto Garden

-One of West London’s most beautiful parks, home to the peaceful Kyoto Garden with waterfalls, koi carp, and Japanese landscaping.
+One of West London’s most beautiful parks, it is home to the peaceful Kyoto Garden, a Japanese-style garden with waterfalls, koi carp, and carefully designed landscaping.

 The Hill Garden & Pergola (Hampstead Heath)

 A romantic, slightly overgrown pergola tucked away near Hampstead Heath in North London.
-It feels secret, cinematic, and completely removed from city life.
-It is also a popular spot for photoshoots.
+With its stone columns, vines, and raised walkways, it feels secret, cinematic, and completely removed from city life.
+It’s also a popular spot for photoshoots thanks to its unique architecture and beautiful setting.

-Tip: Combine it with a walk across Hampstead Heath and finish at Parliament Hill for one of the best free views over London.
+Tip: Combine your visit with a walk across Hampstead Heath and finish at Parliament Hill, one of the best free viewpoints over the London skyline.

 Free Viewpoints & Skyline Views of London

-If you want elevated perspectives and city panoramas, these spots focus purely on seeing London from above without paying observation deck prices.
+If you want elevated perspectives and city panoramas, these spots are perfect for seeing London from above without paying observation deck prices.
+Some of the best views of the London skyline are actually completely free.

 Primrose Hill

 A short climb with a big reward.
-One of the most loved free viewpoints in the city, especially at sunset.
+Primrose Hill is one of the most loved free viewpoints in London, offering wide views across the city skyline, with landmarks like the Shard and the London Eye visible on a clear day.

-Tip: Combine it with a walk through Primrose Hill village or nearby Regent’s Park.
+Tip: Combine your visit with a walk through Primrose Hill village or nearby Regent’s Park, both just a few minutes away.

 The Shard: Free Views from the Bars

-You don’t need a ticket to enjoy views from the Shard.
-Simply head up to one of the bars or restaurants, such as the Sky Lounge on Level 34, and take in the skyline from above.
-Even the bathrooms come with impressive views — trust me on this one.
+You don’t actually need to buy a ticket to enjoy the views from the Shard.
+Instead, head up to one of the bars or restaurants, such as the Sky Lounge on Level 34, and enjoy the skyline from above while having a drink.
+The views across London are fantastic, and even the bathrooms come with impressive floor-to-ceiling panoramas (trust me on this one!).

 Sky Garden